muratmehmet/caseStudy/README.md

 Case assessment

-For dev profile in your local environmen, you can use postrgesql.
+For dev profile in your local environment, you can use postgresql.
 You need to have docker on your local open the terminal in caseStudy directory docker compose up -d